 We also document violations, propose solutions, engage policy makers, and offer assistance that draws on our global legal experience.

 Our efforts focus on accountability for international crimes, racial discrimination and statelessness, criminal justice reform, abuses related to national security and counterterrorism, the promotion freedom of information and expression, and combatting natural resource-related corruption.
-Our staff is based in Abuja, Amsterdam, Bishkek, Brussels, Budapest, The Hague, Johannesburg, London, Mexico City, New York, Paris, Santo Domingo and Washington, D.C.
+Our staff is based in Abuja, Amsterdam, Bishkek, Brussels, Budapest, Cape Town, The Hague, London, Mexico City, New York, Paris, Santo Domingo and Washington, D.C.

 The Justice Initiative works on the following themes: